sagemath/sage-archive-2023-02-01/src/doc/en/developer/git_trac.rst

     trac        git://trac.sagemath.org/sage.git (fetch)
     trac        git://trac.sagemath.org/sage.git (push)

-If you do not want to use the ``git trac`` subcommand then you can set up the remote by hand as described in the section on :ref:`section-git-trac`.
+Obviously you can then only download tickets, but not contribute new code.
+Finally, if you do not want to use the ``git trac`` subcommand at all then you can set up the remote by hand as described in the section on :ref:`section-git-trac`.